coder/docs/workspaces/applications.md

 ---
 title: "Applications"
-description:
-  Learn how to access web applications running on your remote workspace.
+description: Learn how to access web apps running in your workspace.
 state: beta
 ---